danchan020/wavePortal/README.md

 ## Overview

 - Users are able to connect Ethereum wallet to the browser
-- Users can send a message and wave to the smart contract after signature approval
+- Users can send a message and wave on the Ethereum blockchain (testnet) after signature approval
 - Wave count and messages will be updated and displayed on the front end
 - Each wave will have a 50% chance of winning Goerli testnet ETH!